Edidiong Akang, PhD

-I have been teaching and conducting research in tertiary institutions since 2010, and I have worked in 4 different Universities including the University of KwaZulu-Natal, South Africa, and the University of Lagos, Nigeria.
-I have taught different aspects of anatomy including gross anatomy, human embryology, histology and neuroanatomy to both undergraduate and postgraduate students.
-In the University of Lagos, I was a course coordinator for Advanced developmental Anatomy, and Neuroanatomy for over 2 years.
+Dr Akang has been teaching and conducting extensive research in tertiary institutions since 2010. he has worked in 4 different Universities including the University of KwaZulu-Natal, South Africa, and the University of Lagos, Nigeria.
+He has coordinated the teaching of different aspects of anatomy including gross anatomy, human embryology, histology, and neuroanatomy to both undergraduate and postgraduate students.

 During his Ph.D. he studied the mechanisms by which alcohol impaired spermatogenesis and testicular distortions using animal models.
 He brilliantly explained this pathway linking it to an oxidative stress-induced toxicity on the hypothalamo-pituitary-gonadal axis, after which he suggested possible therapies (Akang et al., 2015, Toxicology reports; Oremosu and Akang, 2015, Middle East Fertility Society Journal).